dwarvesf/playbook/engineering/diagram.md

 - Deliverables

 Product Manager usually produce this artifact after discussion with Product Owners.
 This artifact will change periodically.
 We will review this one after each milestone to make sure the project is still on track.
-Product Roadmap, Milestone is the goal for every developed features of a succesfull project.
+Product roadmap, Milestone is the goal for every developed features of a succesfull project.

 Consider using [Whimsical](https://whimsical.com/) if you are used to drawing tool.

-### User Journey Mapping
+### User journey mapping

 User journey mapping visualizes how a user interacts with a product and allows designers to see a product from a user’s point of view.
 Note the emotional state of users at each step of their journey.